HoussemDellai/aks-course/35_app_gateway_ingress/Readme.md

 ![](images\35_app_gateway_ingress__architecture-white.png)

-## What are the pros and cons of using AGIC when compared with Nginx Ingress Controler ?
+## What are the pros and cons of using AGIC when compared with Nginx Ingress Controller ?

 There are a lot of features available for App Gateway and for Nginx IC.
 Here I will put only the most relevant ones. (this is not a refence for comparing the 2 tools).